-In the event of a Tornado Warning the entire staff will evacuate to the inner corridor or the restrooms.
-Avoiding the West and South walls.
-All persons will remain there until the warning is over.
-People with disabilities will be assisted by assigned staff.
-The Clinic Clerk/Manager or EH Clerk/Manager will collect the sign in/sign out log and bring it to the evacuation location.
-Of the lowest level, avoiding the West and South walls.
+In the event of a Tornado Warning the entire staff will evacuate to the inner corridor or the restrooms Of the lowest level, avoiding the West and South walls.

-- In the event of a Tornado Watch the radio will be monitored and regular routine will be maintained until a warning is issued.
-We have an alert system with the Sheriff's Department to notify of a warning.
-Close office windows and doors. - Stay away from areas with windows and glass doors to avoid flying glass. - Stay away from corners of rooms and small spaces to avoid debris. - All persons will remain there until the warning is over. - Visitors with disabilities will be assisted by Agency staff or family member/caregiver.
-An employee working with a visitor at the time of the warning- is responsible for the visitor's evacuation to the shelter area.
+- Close office windows and doors. - Stay away from areas with windows and glass doors to avoid flying glass. - Stay away from corners of rooms and small spaces to avoid debris. - All persons will remain there until the warning is over. - Visitors with disabilities will be assisted by Agency staff or family member/caregiver.
+An employee working with a visitor at the time of the warning is responsible for the visitor's evacuation to the shelter area.
 Visitors in the lobby should be assisted and accounted for by the clinic administrative staff.
 Visitors can not be forced to remain at the Agency's office, but they should be advised of the risk if they leave the facility.

 The Clinic Administrative Assistant or EH Administrative Assistant will collect the sign-in/sign-out log and bring it to the evacuation location where employees will be accounted for.
 The sign-in/sign-out sheet will be evaluated to determine which staff are out working in the field.
-These staff will be called to inform them of the Warning.